| Languages: | go to language |

 accepts the hyphenation rules of the Dansk

-supported; please note that it even hyphenates Norwegian according to
+hyphenated; please note that it even hyphenates Norwegian according to consonant rules.

 visit